Photo © Vitalalp/IStock

 FAQ

 Here are our most frequently asked questions about cover for bungee jumping.
-You can also find the answers to other questions in our Helpdesk or you can ask our customer service team
+You can also find the answers to other questions in our Help Center or you can ask the customer service team.

 • Is bungee jumping covered under World Nomads Travel Insurance?

-Yes, bungee jumping is covered under both plans offered by World Nomads Travel Insurance.
+Yes, bungee jumping is covered under all four plans offered by World Nomads Travel Insurance.
 Bungee jumping is considered a Level 1 activity and is automatically covered, but you’ll still need to list this as an activity when you purchase your travel insurance for bungee jumping policy.
-However, you’ll need to pay an additional premium to be covered for any Level 2 and Level 3 activities like ziplining and hang gliding.
+You’ll need to list all activities you are planning to partake in and pay an additional premium to be covered for any Level 2 and Level 3 activities like ziplining and hang gliding.
 If you aren’t sure if something is covered, we suggest you contact us to ask.

 • What types of incidents are covered while on a bungee jumping trip?